ccerv1/blog/essays/topoloco.md

-{
-  "title": "Topographic Colormaps",
-  "date": "09/13/2021"
-}
----
+### Topographic Colormaps

+*September 13, 2021*

+> This post is also available on [Medium](https://medium.com/@carlcervone/topographic-colormaps-a565602dd1c6).

-#### Working with custom color palettes and digital elevation models to render beautiful topographic prints in Python
+**Working with custom color palettes and digital elevation models to render beautiful topographic prints in Python**
-*This post is also available on [Medium](https://medium.com/@carlcervone/topographic-colormaps-a565602dd1c6).*

----

 ![Nine prints from the Topoloco Project](https://miro.medium.com/max/1400/1*592-TYzvnUcjzxRvm25JXQ.png)